lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 Mid-Career Enhanced Subsidy - Singapore

- the 2020 Work for Tomorrow Act - Germany
+the 2020 Work for Tomorrow Act - Germany (or WEGEBAU before) - but they use admin data mostly

-WEGEBAU -

 ## 5. Data Management Plan

-1. Data Summary
-2. FAIR data
-   1. Making data findable, including provisions for metadata
-   2. Making data openly accessible
-   3. Making data interoperable
-   4. Increase data re-use (through clarifying licences)
-3. Allocation of resources
-4. Data security
-5. Ethical aspects
-6. Other issues

-Which data will be produced, gathered, observed, reused  and in which formats or how existing data will be reused.

-How data will be processed, stored and preserved.

-When data will be accessible and who could access to data.

-The responsible for the data and the rights holder.

-How ethical questions have been taken into account

-How data will be reusable
+For the first chapter, I am using the administrative data from the UB, which my supervisors have requested for this project.
+Access to the data is granted to us (Andreu Arenas, Jenifer Ruiz-Valenzuela, and Mengwei Lin) and us only.
+Therefore I am not going to publish the data or share it without further permission from the UB.
+Besides, we are authorized to use and reuse the data during the project.
+In terms of storage, the data will be stored online in a OneDrive folder under my UB account (mengwei.lin@ub.edu), and shared with both of my co-authors.
+We believe that it is safe to store the data in this way.
+The original datasets are in .csv format, and when processing the data with Stata, the main software package used in the project, they will be converted to .dta files before further operation.
+This also ensures that the original data will not be manipulated and can be reused whenever necessary.
+Last, with the provided codebook, the data is understandable.
+Relevant details of the data will be reported in the main part of the paper.

+For the second chapter, I plan to use the .
+For the third chapter, .
+With the research progressing, I will be able to provide further details about data management related to the last two papers.

 **Need to answer:**